tsnellgrove/dark_castle3/doc/done.md

 		- IDEA: e.g. the Hedgehog will eat the biscuits for 3 turns but Burt shouldn't hear about it if he's left the room
 		- IDEA: So, to start with at least we will set the "alert scope" to the room the timer / auto event is happening in
 		- IDEA: if Burt is in a room he sees and hears the events in the room.
 If he's outside the room he sees and hears nothing.
-		- IDEA: So we need an active_gs method that can determine if a given timer / auto is in the same room as Burt
+		- IDEA: So we need an gs method that can determine if a given timer / auto is in the same room as Burt
 		- IDEA: since we can get mach scope for the room Burt is in, it shouldn't be too hard to check if a given timer / auto is in the mach_lst
 		- IDEA: this addresses alerts but maybe not results...
 		- IDEA: for example if Burt lights a fuse and walks away - Burt may not be harmed but the room should be changed...
 		- IDEA: but that can be dealt with in the future...
 - DONE: implement alert_scope for test timer
-	- DONE: in active_gs, create method auto_in_alert_scope(self): which checks to see if self is in mach_lst and returns True or False
+	- DONE: in gs, create method auto_in_alert_scope(self): which checks to see if self is in mach_lst and returns True or False
 	- PROB: test_timer stops ticking when Burt leaves the room...
 		- IDEA: universal scope to solve timer not running when Burt out of room
 		- IDEA: today, the timer only ticks if it is in mach_lst... which is based on machines, warnings, & auto in the same room as Burt